Guaranteed to increase Facebook engagement immediately if used with love and passion.🙂

 So, we’ve made it a practice to always tag members now.

 Facebook automatically tags all the new joiners when you hit the ‘Write Welcome Post’ option under the ‘Members’ tab.

 Now, all that’s left is to just personalize the post.

 You’ve already seen in the images above how we do it in our community admins group.
 You can do it by asking members to tell where they’re from, what their profession, hobby is, etc.

 A majority of the admins I’ve spoken to, agree that doing so makes newcomers feel valued and included.

-So, make sure you’re doing it too if you want your group members to engage!
+So, make sure you’re doing it too if you want to engage your group members.